tobiadedoyin/book-api/README.md

 # Books RESTful API

-A RESTful API which allows to perform CRUD operations on `books` documents stored in a mongoDB database.
+A RESTful API which allows to perform CRUD operations on `books` documents stored in a postgres database.
 It is secured with the use of JWT.

 [Getting Started](#getting-started)
 [Installation](#installation)